 SECTION 9.
 NOTICES.

 (a).
-All notices required or permitted to be given under this Agreement must be in writing and must be delivered to the City or the Owner at its address set forth below (or such other address as may be hereafter be designated in writing by such party).
+All notices required or permitted to be given under this Development Agreement must be in writing and must be delivered to the City or the Owner at its address set forth below (or such other address as may be hereafter be designated in writing by such party).

 (b).
 Any such notice must be personally delivered or sent by registered or certified mail, overnight courier, facsimile, or telecopy.